2022–23 PBA season

-The 2022–23 PBA season or PBA Season 47 is the 47th season of the Philippine Basketball Association.
-For the first time in two seasons, the league will return to its regular three-conference format, starting with the Philippine Cup.
-The Commissioner's and Governors' Cups are the second and third conferences in the upcoming season.
+The 2022–23 PBA season or PBA season 47 was the 47th season of the Philippine Basketball Association (PBA).
+For the first time in two seasons, the league returned to its regular three-conference format, starting with the Philippine Cup.
+The Commissioner's and Governors' Cups were the second and third conferences in this season.

-After the PBA adjusted its calendar again, the association's 47th season was set to start on June 5, 2022, and scheduled to end on May 10, 2023.
-Also for the first time since 2017 the season will span two calendar years.
+After the PBA adjusted its calendar again, the association's 47th season started on June 5, 2022, and ended on April 21, 2023.
+Also for the first time since 2018, the season spanned two calendar years.

-The first activity of the season was the PBA Season 47 draft, held on May 15, 2022.
+The first activity of the season was the PBA season 47 draft, held on May 15, 2022.

+The best-attended 2022-23 PBA game took place at the Philippine Arena in front of an attendance of 54,589.